 Let your employees know that the week is approaching and that you’ll be marking it with a series of events.
 Share the schedule and encourage people to attend the office as much as possible to participate as one company.

 Step 5: Ensure you capture ideas

 While a major part of your Week is to empower and show appreciation for your employees, you also want to ensure that this behaviour continues long term.
 To do this, your senior team will need to learn from across your workforce about what’s important and how things can be improved.

-Make sure your leadership team has a clear diary for the week and organise a company-wide breakfast panel on Monday morning to set out the agenda, kickstart the process of showing appreciation and inform people of know how they can do the same as well as give their ideas for the future.
+Make sure your leadership team has a clear diary for the week and organize a company-wide breakfast panel on Monday morning to set out the agenda, kickstart the process of showing appreciation, and inform people of how they can give their ideas for the future.
 It could be you use the session for employees to share initial thoughts either verbally or via a tool such as Slido.

-Then, throughout the week, encourage team leaders to find time in meetings to brainstorm some ideas and gather feedback which can be correlated ahead of Friday when you can hold a wrap up panel and set out the company’s intentions to be better place to work.
+Then, throughout the week, encourage team leaders to find time in meetings to brainstorm ideas and gather feedback which can be correlated ahead of Friday when you can hold a wrap-up panel and set out the company’s intentions to be a better place to work.

 Step 6: Organising the fun

 As well as holding workshops and other means of gathering views and ideas from your teams about how to make the workplace more supportive and appreciative, you need to bring some immediate rewards and recognition to the office with some simple fun.